Stem Cell & EGF Fusion Serum

 These are especially common in photoaged skin, as the UV rays can oxidize the atoms that cause premature aging.
 These free radicals then begin to race through our bodies, oxidizing anything they come into contact with.

-If left unchecked, free radicals can eventually cause skin cancer, as they both rapidly replicated and cause other cells to reproduce quickly.
+If left unchecked, free radicals can eventually cause skin cancer, as they both rapidly replicate and cause other cells to reproduce quickly.

 Think back to the old days in biology class.
 Think of how these molecules affect the body and accelerate the formation of wrinkles and sagging skin.
 Atoms contain an equal number of protons and electrons.